esamattis/sauna.reload/README.rst

 Known issues
 ------------

-* If there is an start up error you'll get a loop of forever

 * Currently reloading is limited to new style z3c.autoincluded Python packages and does not cover old-style Products.XXX namespaced packages or Five-packages (e.g. does not reload Archetypes yet)